Stedi/prettier-plugin-jsonata/README.md

 ## How to use with CLI

 Once you installed `prettier` and `prettier-plugin-jsonata` as dev dependencies in your project, you can format your code using Prettier CLI.
-You may need to add `--plugin-search-dir=.`

 ```
-prettier --write --plugin-search-dir=. ./**/*.jsonata
+npx prettier --write ./**/*.jsonata
 ```

 ## How to use programmatically